-We encourage responsible pet ownership; balancing the positive impact pets can have, while ensuring they don't negatively affect others or cause a nuisance.
-We give permission for customers to keep pets only if the lease allows and the property is suitable for the type of pet you wish to keep.
-Please check your lease, so you are aware of any restrictions regarding this.
+We encourage responsible pet ownership; balancing the positive impact pets can have, while ensuring they don't cause a nuisance.
+We give permission for customers to keep pets only if the lease allows.
+Please check your lease, so you are aware of any restrictions about this.